 October may be one of the loveliest months to visit Montreal.
 The summer crowds have long gone, but there is still some bustle to the streets of Old Montreal before the severe winter cold hits.

-October in Montreal is similar, climate-wise, to New York City, but a bit chillier.
+Throughout the fall in Montreal, the weather is lovely—no longer hot and humid, yet not too cold.
 Temperatures rarely dip below zero, but you'll want to bring a warm jacket, as more often than not, the temperature won't reach double digits.
 The average temperature in October is 48 degrees.
 The average high in October is 57 degrees, and the average low is 39 degrees.
 Visitors can expect rain about 10 out of 31 days in October.
 Meanwhile, Montreal weather in September is noticeably warmer (and the city is busier), whereas November is on the colder side with more snowfall.
-October is also a prime time to see the fall foliage.

 Perks of Visiting Montreal in October